Zerschranzer/Linux-ASA-Server-Manager/README.md

 # ARK: Survival Ascended Linux Server Manager

-This repository provides a set of scripts—primarily **`ark_instance_manager.sh`**—for installing and managing **ARK: Survival Ascended** (ASA) servers on Linux.
+This repository provides a set of scripts—primarily **`ark_instance_manager.sh`** and **`ark_docker_manager.sh`**—for installing and managing **ARK: Survival Ascended** (ASA) servers on Linux.
 Since there is **no official Linux server** for ASA, these scripts leverage **Proton** (plus other utilities) to run the Windows server executable on Linux.
 The solution does *not* require Docker and includes features for multi-instance management, backups, automated restarts, and more.

+> **Note**: There is **also a Docker-based script**, **`ark_docker_manager.sh`**, which containerizes the entire setup if you prefer Docker.
+This script uses Docker containers to run the server instances, with the **server files and configurations mounted as Docker volumes**.
+This approach ensures that the server data remains accessible and separate from the containerized runtime environment while leveraging Docker for process isolation and dependency management.
+The **usage** of both scripts is nearly **identical**—commands, instance creation, backups, and restarts work the same way.
+With the Docker-based script, the server binaries and save data are shared through volumes, allowing the same file structure as the non-Docker setup.
+For simplicity, this README focuses on **`ark_instance_manager.sh`**; if you choose the Docker route, simply run **`ark_docker_manager.sh`** instead and follow the same steps.

+If you prefer the flexibility and modularity of Docker, the **`ark_docker_manager.sh`** script makes it easy to containerize your server setup without changing the workflow or configuration methods.

 ---